awslabs/aws-encryption-sdk-specification/changes/2020-07-15_specify-behavior-for-raw-aes-keyring-for-invalid-EC/change.md

 Before encrypting the plaintext datakey, OnEncrypt MUST attempt to serialize the encryption context.
 If serialization fails, OnEncrypt MUST fail.
-(This is not a change, but is more explicit now)
+This is not a new change, but is more explicit now.

 ### OnDecrypt